sudeendra97/sudeendra97/README.md

 Front End Developer
 -------------------

-I have been working as a frontend developer for multiple platforms from the past one year
+I have been working as a frontend developer for multiple platforms from the past three year

 *   🌍  I'm based in Hospet, Karnataka
 *   ✉️  You can contact me at [sudeendrapacharya@gmail.com](mailto:sudeendrapacharya@gmail.com)